The New Dating Requirement: Consuming All of Your Partner’s #Content

 Young men and women I spoke to ranging from age 16 to 34 all said they consider Story watching a lightweight form of flirting or expression of interest if done by an available person with whom they have chemistry.

-“Consuming someone’s content is absolutely an important part of flirting nowadays, and especially during the beginning stages,” said Levinson.
+“Consuming someone’s content is absolutely an important part of flirting nowadays, and especially during the beginning stages,” said Levinson, now deputy editor of Mel magazine.
 “It’s how you signal you’re interested in someone, that you care what they have to say, that you’re curious what they’re up to moment to moment.
 Even better if you use viewing said content as an excuse to engage or compliment.”

 “Stories rather than feed photos dictate real levels of relationship interest,” said Emily, a 27-year-old in Atlanta.